ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.3.0: November 3, 2020 =
+- New: Brand new Popular Posts feature to showcase your best posts using Gutenberg Blocks, Sidebar Widgets or directly in the post content.
+You can choose from multiple themes and customise styles individually.
+- New: Contextual Insights - get smart tips based on your analytics data directly in your ExactMetrics dashboard.
+- Tweak: We improved our site health checks for multiple trackers to support more legitimate uses of multiple UA codes.
+- Tweak: We adjusted our reports area to avoid some boxes not displaying when there was no data available.
+- Tweak: We made an adjustment to our dashboard widget for better compatibility with the WordPress 5.5 changes
+- Tweak: We adjusted our Headline Analyzer option loading to better match WordPress version compatibility.
+- Fix: We fixed an issue with the PDF export of the Overview Report getting cut off.
+- Fix: We adjusted our autoupdate integration to avoid a PHP notice in certain instances.

 = 6.2.2: August 10, 2020 =
 - Tweak: We adjusted our Headline Analyzer dependencies to improve reported compatibility issues with some page builder plugins.